bimdata/javascript-api-client/docs/BcfApi.md

 ## updateFullTopic

-> FullTopic updateFullTopic(guid, projectsPk, data)
+> FullTopic updateFullTopic(guid, projectsPk, data, opts)

 Update some fields of a topic